Nonparametric Instrumental Variables Estimation Under Misspecification

-We apply our methods to the empirical setting shared by \citet{Blundell2007} and \citet{Horowitz2011} and replicate the results of the latter. \citet{Blundell2007} and \citet{Horowitz2011} use NPIV methods to estimate shape-invariant Engel curves using data from The British Family Expenditure Survey.
+We apply our methods to the empirical setting shared by \citet{Blundell2007} and \citet{Horowitz2011} who use NPIV methods to estimate shape-invariant Engel curves using data from The British Family Expenditure Survey.
+We argue that in this setting instruments are unlikely to be fully exogenous, in which case the NPIV moment restriction will not hold exactly.
 We use our methodology to assess which features of the structural Engel curve for food can be inferred robustly.

-The rest of the paper is structured as follows.
-In Section 1 we provide an overview of NPIV models and estimators in the context of full instrumental validity.
-In Section 2 we consider the case in which instrumental validity fails and analyze the asymptotic implications for NPIV estimators.
-In Section 3 we present our partial identification approach to NPIV estimation.
-We provide conditions for the uniform consistency and convergence rate of the set estimator.
-In Section 4 we apply our methods to the empirical setting of \citet{Horowitz2011}.
-Supplementary material can be found in Appendix A and proofs in Appendix B.